Members-only community coming soon. Join the waitlist for founding-member pricing.

 Keeping exchanges short and businesslike

 Your boundaries help you disengage from conflict and stay focused on the child, not the narcissistic behavior.
-If you find that your co-parenting communications activate your nervous system, putting you into fight, flight or freeze, our co-parenting communications ghostwriting program can help.
+If you find that your co-parenting communications activate your nervous system, putting you into fight, flight or freeze, our co-parenting communication ghostwriting service can help.
+It also pairs well with setting boundaries with a high-conflict parent.

 Try to Avoid Emotional Reactions